acforrester/acforrester/README.md

 #### I'm an economist working in public policy research in Washington, DC.

+#### I'm interested in:
+- 📈 Economic data
+- 💸 Finance and banking
+- 📊 Applied econometrics and data science
+- 🏙️ Demography and urban development

 ##### I have experience with:

 - Extracting, manipulating, and analyzing numerous public and private datasets (see below).